Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Introduction

 \section{Introduction}

 The controlled manipulation of ultracold atomic gases in optical lattices has become a central topic in quantum technologies, particularly for applications in quantum simulation, high-precision metrology, and inertial sensing \cite{Bloch2005, Morsch2006, Bloch2012, Bongs2019}.
 Among these systems, Bose–Einstein condensates (BECs) loaded into optical lattices offer a versatile and tunable platform for implementing large momentum transfer (LMT) operations, which are crucial for long-baseline atom interferometers and tests of fundamental physics \cite{Battesti2004, Clade2006, McDonald2013}.

-To optimize the performance of these instruments, particularly in single-path interferometric configurations where phase stability is critical \cite{Siemss2023}, it is essential to maintain a high degree of coherence \cite{Morsch2006, Bongs2019} and momentum purity during dynamical operations such as loading, acceleration, and release.
-While adiabatic protocols are known to minimize internal excitations and ensure momentum selectivity \cite{Wu2000, Geiger2010}, their long durations often conflict with practical or experimental constraints such as finite interaction times, gravitational free-fall limits, or compact interferometer designs \cite{Muentinga2013, Barrett2016}.
+To optimize the performance of these instruments, it is essential to preserve momentum selectivity, since the fringe contrast is highly sensitive to the momentum purity of the atomic source, which otherwise complicates accurate phase extraction \cite{Siemss2023}.
+While adiabatic protocols are known to minimize internal excitations and ensure such selectivity \cite{Wu2000, Geiger2010}, they typically require durations of hundreds of microseconds to milliseconds, which conflicts with the stringent timing constraints of compact interferometers operating under free-fall limits \cite{Muentinga2013} or in mobile platforms subject to vibrations and rotations \cite{Barrett2016}.

-Various alternative strategies have been developed to circumvent this issue.
-On one hand, LMT beam splitters based on sequential Bragg diffraction \cite{Mueller2008}, Bloch oscillations \cite{Battesti2004, Clade2006, McDonald2014}, or hybrid combinations \cite{Sugarbaker2013, Savoie2018, Asenbaum2020} have achieved good performance, with momentum transfers up to several tens of $\hbar k_L$ (where $k_L$ is the lattice wave vector), sometimes at the cost of complex pulse sequences and parameter sensitivity.